Skip to content

 There are two membership categories that prospective members may consider.

-You are an active outdoor enthusiast who enjoys helping people.
+You enjoy helping people.
 No prior SAR experience is needed, but we require ample availability, willingness and the aptitude to work as part of a team.

-Prospective members must be a resident of Squamish and preference will be given to those applicants wishing to be involved in field operations who demonstrate excellent wilderness and backcountry travel skills in all seasons and familiarity with the local area.
-Field members must be physically fit and possess the appropriate basic field equipment required to respond safely for a minimum 24 hour period.
+Prospective members must be a resident of Squamish with excellent wilderness and backcountry travel skills in all seasons and familiarity with the local area.
+Response members must be physically fit and possess the appropriate basic field equipment required to respond safely for a minimum 24 hour period.

 Only a small portion of the hours contributed to SSAR annually include search and rescue operations.